amosbastian/fpl/docs/installation.rst

 .. note:: Depending on your system, you may need to use ``pip3`` to install
           packages for python 3.

-Updating fpl-python
+Updating fpl
 -------------------------

-To update fpl-python you can run:
+To update fpl you can run:

 .. code-block:: bash